DEShawResearch/msys/doc/source/overview.rst

 `Atoms`, `Bonds`, etc. from the `System` can introduce gaps in the set of ``ids``, but, once created, the ``id`` of an object never changes.

-`Atom` instances also have a mutable property called `gid`.
-In a dms file, this property corresponds to the primary key of the corresponding particle.
-If you wish to write your `System` to a dms file and reorder the particles according to some permutation, it is the `gid` property that you need to set.
-You can change this value by hand, as you would any other `Atom` property, and it will not affect, for example, the identity of the `Atoms` referred to by the `Terms`.
-However, writing a `System` out to a DMS file using ``SaveDMS`` will fail if the gids are not all unique.

-If you simply wish to let Msys assign a 'nice' set of 0-based contiguous gids, use the ``reassignGids()`` method of `System`.
-You may also wish to use ``reassignGids()`` on the `System` returned by ``System.clone`` or ``CloneSystem``, because the ``gids`` in the cloned `System` are not changed by the clone operation, and will be nonconsective if the gids in the cloned atoms are nonconsecutive.
+When Msys writes a DMS file, the primary keys of the particles will be contiguous starting at 0, and will appear in the order in which the particles appear in the `System`, even if the ``ids`` of the atoms in the `System` are noncontiguous due to deletions.
+When Msys loads a DMS file, if the primary keys happen to be noncontiguous, Msys will still create a `System` with the usual contiguous ids.

 Notes on atom selections
 ========================